fhiso/sources-and-citations/citation-elements.md

 certain important serialisation mechanisms: for example, object members in JSON and triples in RDF other than when RDF containers are used.

-{.ednote}  The special `localisedElement` *citation element term* and the notion of its *localisation base* were called `translatedElement` and its *translation base* in earlier drafts of this standard.

 ### Citation element names

 The **citation element name** identifies the nature of the information